ZC119/PB/README.md

 ## Example 2 (3d dynamic system)

-Computing PDs takes several hours so you can skip to step3 directly.
 1. Run `dynamic_3d.m` in `data` folder to generate original data.
 2. Run `PD_dynamic.ipynb` to generate PDs in `PD_dynamic3d` folder.
 3. Run Matlab code `main_dynamic3d.m` to compute PB of PD.
 The results are saved in `PB_dynamic3d` folder.